PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

 ## <a name="create-and-initialize-a-project"></a>Proje oluşturma ve başlatma

-1. Visual Studio 'da yeni bir konsol çözümü oluşturun.
+1. Create a new console solution in Visual Studio.
 Ardından ana kod dosyasına aşağıdaki ad alanlarını ekleyin.

     ```csharp
     using System;